aturner-epcc/docs-test2/docs/user-guide/debug.md

 This produces a graph displaying all the different places within the program that the parallel processes were when you queried them.

-!!!note
+!!! note
     To see the graph, you will need to have exported your X display when logging in.

 ## ATP

-!!!warning
-   There is a known bug with the ATP module.
-This is currently being fixed.

-To enable ATP you should load the atp module and set the "ATP\_ENABLED" environment variable to 1 on the login node:
+To enable ATP you should load the atp module and set the `ATP_ENABLED` environment variable to 1 on the login node:

     module load atp